Beatricegiacaloneroca/PRICING_STRATEGY_TS_CONCERT/README.md

 ## Methodology

-- **Data Collection:** We gathered data from different Airbnb listings in cities hosting Taylor Swift concerts.
+- **Data Collection:**
-- **Analysis:** We ran statistical analyses to find the average price increase and its consistency across neighborhoods.
-- **Comparison:** We compared prices on concert dates versus non-concert dates to see the impact.

-## Data Collection
-The primary dataset is the Airbnb listings in Los Angeles, updated last in September 2023, relevant for our study surrounding Swift's August 2023 concerts.
-The dataset is available at [Inside Airbnb](http://insideairbnb.com/get-the-data/).
+* The primary dataset is the Airbnb listings in Los Angeles, updated last in September 2023, relevant for our study surrounding Swift's August 2023 concerts.

-## Methodology
-### Data Preparation
-Data cleaning focuses on listings within Los Angeles close to the concert venue.
-We categorize the data into two sets: baseline listings for general trends and concert-specific listings for dates coinciding with Swift's concerts.

-### Exploratory Analysis
-Initial analysis involves comparing the number of bookings and types of rooms booked during baseline periods and concert dates.
-Key indicators include changes in room prices and types of accommodations preferred by concertgoers.

-## Results
--

-## Conclusion
+*  The dataset is available at [Inside Airbnb](http://insideairbnb.com/get-the-data/).
+- **Analysis:** We establish a baseline of prices and we compare concert dates versus non-concert dates to see the impact across different neighborhoods
-Airbnb hosts can significantly benefit from Swift's concerts by adjusting their pricing strategies.
+- **Conclusion**: Airbnb hosts can significantly benefit from Swift's concerts by adjusting their pricing strategies.
 The study suggests a middle-range pricing model during concert dates to maximize bookings.

-## Further Research
+## Further Research (expand study)
 - **Transportation Trends**: Examining transportation usage during concert dates could offer additional insights.
 - **Cross-City Analysis**: Comparing data across different cities where Swift performs could help optimize pricing strategies for hosts with properties in multiple locations.
 - **Restaurant Data**: Incorporating restaurant review data could provide a fuller picture of economic impacts during concert dates.